osbuild/cockpit-composer/README.md

 the cloud.
 It integrates into [Cockpit](https://cockpit-project.org/) as a frontend for [osbuild](https://github.com/osbuild).

-## Making changes on Cockpit Composer
+## Making changes to Cockpit Composer

 Here's where to get the code: